atmcgrath/END-Digital-Collection/_texts/EN-RoyalAdventurers-1773.md

 Mersilva, astonished at his brutal behaviour, began to weep,—and sighing as if her breast would rend asunder with insupportable grief, called on the divine powers
 [120]
 to preserve her innocence, and to shelter her from the rapine of this cruel lord;—however, considering that silence was a demonstration of consent, she resolutely made the following reply.

 “If, Sir, you had ever been trained up in the school of virtue, you would have tempered your words with discretion, and not presumed to offend a chaste lady’s ear with such obsdenity; and since your tongue has uttered that which cannot be recalled, know, thou tyrant, that I despise thy threats;—I am myself the guardian of my honour, and will protect it with my life; —therefore, with speed depart, and bid adieu to your barbarous designs.

-“ Madam,” said he, “it is in vain to resist where there is none to rescue you; yet
+“ Madam,” said he, “it is in vain to resist where there is none to rescue you; yet [121] were Hercules himself present, he should not debar me from my purpose.”

-[121]

-were Hercules himself present, he should not debar me from my purpose.”

 “Inhuman Lord,” replied the princess, “since reason will not allay your cruelty, in permitting me to depart without blemishing my honour, be assured that, rather than consent to thy lascivious demand, I will voluntarily be the instrument of my own death.”

-Blithion, not moved with remorse* but still burning with inordinate desire to extenuate the sire of his insatiable lust, thought every minute a month, before he had perfected his diabolical enterprize;—and taking her by the trembling hand, he began to embrace her:—Plivio, at this instant appeared in sight, and hearing the cries of a person seemingly in distress,
+Blithion, not moved with remorse, but still burning with inordinate desire to extenuate the sire of his insatiable lust, thought every minute a month, before he had perfected his diabolical enterprize;—and taking her by the trembling hand, he began to embrace her:—Plivio, at this instant appeared in sight, and hearing the cries of a person seemingly in distress, [122] came unexpectedly to her assistance; which the princess perceiving, cried out, “Plivio, as you tender my affection, and value my honour, assist your unfortunate Mersilva;—preserve me from this inhuman monster, and let him meet the reward due to his crimes.”

-[122]

-came unexpectedly to her assistance; which the princess perceiving, cried out, “Plivio, as you tender my affection, and value my honour, assist your unfortunate Mersilva;—preserve me from this inhuman monster, and let him meet the reward due to his crimes.”

 Plivio perceiving it to be his dear Mersilva, enflamed with revenge, he stew to the spoiler, and plunged his sword into his breast; where, receiving his reward, he fell to the ground, and instantly expired.
 [123]